Coelodonta/trading_0/README.md

 # trading_0
-SQL for Securities trade database with CRUD stored procedures and wrappers for Python and PHP Wrappers
+MySQL DDL for Securities trade database with CRUD stored procedures and wrappers for Python and PHP Wrappers

+Please see https://github.com/Coelodonta/crudomatic and https://github.com/Coelodonta/crudwrapper for more details

+# Requirements
+MySQL
+Python 3
+PHP 5.x